WICG/bundle-preloading/subresource-loading.md

 Resource-Bundle-Chunk-Ids: a2FzaG
 ```

-The server then responds with a resource bundle which has one response in it, named `a2FzaG`, which contains a resource bundle mapping each of those two paths to their contents as listed above. `a2FzaG` is placed in the HTTP cache, so then the fetches to `style/page.css` and `style/button.css` are served from that cache.
+The server then responds with a resource bundle which has one response in it, named `a2FzaG`, which contains a resource bundle mapping each of those two paths to their contents as listed above.
+The response includes the header `Vary: Resource-Bundle-Chunk-Ids` to express that the response was based on the `Resource-Bundle-Chunk-Ids` header, and another request with a different header value may have a different response. `a2FzaG` is placed in the HTTP cache, so then the fetches to `style/page.css` and `style/button.css` are served from that cache.

 Let's say that, then, the user clicks on button "a".
 To fetch the needed assets, the client makes the following fetch: